pascualgroup/VarModel/README.md

 		* Biting events, with rate `currentBitingRate * currentPopulationSize`, where `currentBitingRate` is a sinusoidal function of time:
 			* Choose a random transmitting host.
 			* Calculate which strains should be transmitted from the transmitting host (see description below).
-			* Modify strains to be transmitted via mutation and/or recombination, possibly with extra circulating strains.
+			* Modify strains to be transmitted via sexual recombination, possibly with extra circulating strains.
 			* Choose destination host, and transmit strains into host
-		* Immigration (introduction) events, with rate `currentIntroductionRate * currentPopulationSize`, where `currentIntroductionRate` is a sinusoidal function of time.
+		* Immigration (introduction) events, with rate `immigrationRate`,
-		* Birth events (if birth-death processes are uncoupled; demography details to be worked out)
+		* Birth events (if birth-death processes are uncoupled), currently assuming a demography that is a exponential distribution, with mean life expectancy = 30;
 		* Death events (if birth-death processes are uncoupled)
 		* Within-host events (see below)

 Individual var genes may be assigned different attributes:

+* functionality
 * transmissibility
 * mean duration of infection
 * duration of immunity